konstasuomalainen/HarjoitusTyoBackEnd/README.md

-# Harjoitustyö Back-End
+# Back-End Project

-## Johdanto
+## Introduction

-Kurssin harjoitustyössä kehitettiin C#-kielellä backend-sovellus, joka käyttää SQL-serveriä databasena.
-Pääasiallinen tarkoitus on mahdollistaa käyttäjien välinen viestintä.
+In the course project, a backend application was developed using the C# language, with an SQL server as the database.
+The main purpose is to enable communication between users.

-## Käytössä olevat Tietomallit
+## Data Models in Use

-Käyttäjä:
+User:
-- Tunnus
+- ID
-- Salasana
+- Password
-- Etunimi
+- First Name
-- Sukunimi
+- Last Name
-- Liittymisaika
+- Join Date
-- Viimeinen loginaika
+- Last Login Time

-Viesti:
+Message:
-- Otsikko
+- Title
-- Viesti
+- Message
-- Lähettäjä
+- Sender
-- Vastaanottaja
+- Receiver
-- Linkki edelliseen viestiin (jos vastaus viestiketjuun)
+- Link to the previous message (if it's a reply in a thread)

-Kaikilla malleilla on oma ID, jolla ne tunnistetaan ja yhdistetään toisiinsa.
+All models have their own ID, which are used to identify and link them to each other.

-## Toiminnallisuudet
+## Features

-Sovellus tarjoaa seuraavat päätoiminnallisuudet:
+The application offers the following main features:

-- Viestit
+- Messages:
-  - Käyttäjät voivat luoda ja lähettää sekä julkisia, että yksityisviestejä.
+  - Users can create and send both public and private messages.

-- Viestiketjut:
+- Message Threads:
-  - Viestit voivat muodostaa viestiketjuja vastaamalla olemassaoleviin viesteihin.
+  - Messages can form threads by replying to existing messages.

-- Yksityisyys:
+- Privacy:
-  - Yksityiset viestit ovat näkyvissä ainoastaan vastaanottajalle ja lähettäjälle.
+  - Private messages are only visible to the receiver and the sender.

-- Viestien Muokkaus ja Poisto:
+- Message Editing and Deletion:
-  - Käyttäjät voivat muokata ja poistaa omia viestejään.
+  - Users can edit and delete their own messages.

-- Profiilin Hallinta:
+- Profile Management:
-  - Käyttäjä voi muokata omaa profiiliaan ja poistaa sen tarvittaessa.
+  - Users can edit their own profile and delete it if necessary.

-## Sovelluksen Rakenne ja Rajapinnat
+## Application Structure and Interfaces

-Sovellus noudattaa seuraavaa rakennetta:
+The application follows the following structure:

-- Käyttöliittymärajapinta (UI):
+- User Interface (UI):
-  - Sovellusta voi käyttää esimerkiksi web-käyttöliittymän kautta.
+  - The application can be accessed through a web interface.

 - RESTful API:
-  - Sovellusta voi käyttää esim.
-Postmanin kautta, jonka avulla käyttäjät voivat suorittaa eri toimintoja.
+  - The application can be used via tools like Postman, allowing users to perform various actions.

-## Lisäominaisuudet
+## Additional Features
-  - Sovelluksessa ei ole toiminnallisuutta viestien ilmoituksille.
+  - The application does not have functionality for message notifications.
-  - Viesteihin ei voi lisätä tiedostoja.
+  - Files cannot be attached to messages.
-  - Sovellus on yksikielinen.
+  - The application is monolingual.
-  - Tilastoja sovelluksen käytöstä.
+  - Statistics on application usage.